 We feel Crowder College offers a complete package to prospective student-athletes.
 We have a great baseball program and can help student-athletes prepare for a successful academic career at the same time.

-BASEBALL —The Roughriders finished the 2012 season with a record 44-17, including another appearance in the Region 16 championship game.
+BASEBALL —The Roughriders finished the 2013 season with a record 47-13, including another appearance in the Region 16 championship game.
 They finished as runner-up after falling 9-6.
 The 2013 club got ranked #1 in the nation during the 2013 season and finished #14.
 They hosted the South Central District tournament in 2014 and lost 2 one-run ball games to end their season short of the Juco World Series.

 The Crowder College Baseball Team plays a full 20-game scrimmage schedule in the fall and a regular 56-game spring schedule in Division I of the National Junior College Athletic Association (NJCAA).
 Although Crowder College does not have a conference affiliation, we play a tough 28-game Region 16 schedule, as well as many other nationally-ranked teams.
 Since our campus is located in the southwest corner of Missouri, near the Arkansas, Oklahoma, and Kansas state lines, we play many colleges in the four-state area.
 Our team also makes a trip each spring to play top talent in Texas.